"Come on, darling, Tsunade-hime is not likely to be pleased with you coming late yet again."

 Kakashi couldn't help gaping at the impressively large cake.

-"Did you… make that?" he asked sheepishly, squeezing Iruka's fingers lightly.
+make that?" he asked sheepishly, squeezing Iruka's fingers lightly.

 The chuunin's face flushed even brighter, and that was all the answer Kakashi needed.

 His lips were on Iruka's before the chuunin could have so much as squawked, and the assembled crowd of Konohagakure's shinobi were blessed with the sight of an utterly embarrassed Iruka in the embrace of an obviously affectionate kiss, only broken by a soft intake of air on Iruka's end as the chuunin pressed his lips against the other man's neck for a moment.